flomesh-io/osm-edge-docs/content/en/docs/guides/app_onboarding/app_protocol_selection.md

 # Application Protocol Selection

-OSM is capable of routing different application protocols such as `HTTP`, `TCP`, and `gRPC` differently.
+osm-edge is capable of routing different application protocols such as `HTTP`, `TCP`, and `gRPC` differently.
 The following guide describes how to configure service ports to specify the application protocol to use for traffic filtering and routing.

 ## Configuring the application protocol

 Kubernetes services expose one or more ports.
-A port exposed by an application running the service can serve a specific application protocol such as HTTP, TCP, gRPC etc. Since OSM filters and routes traffic for different application protocols differently, a configuration on the Kubernetes service object is necessary to convey to OSM how traffic directed to a service port must be routed.
+A port exposed by an application running the service can serve a specific application protocol such as HTTP, TCP, gRPC etc. Since osm-edge filters and routes traffic for different application protocols differently, a configuration on the Kubernetes service object is necessary to convey to osm-edge how traffic directed to a service port must be routed.

-In order to determine the application protocol served by a service's port, OSM expects the `appProtocol` field on the service's port to be set.
+In order to determine the application protocol served by a service's port, osm-edge expects the `appProtocol` field on the service's port to be set.

-OSM supports the following application protocols for service ports:
+osm-edge supports the following application protocols for service ports:
 1. `http`: For HTTP based filtering and routing of traffic
 1. `tcp`: For TCP based filtering and routing of traffic
 1. `tcp-server-first`: For TCP based filtering and routing of traffic where the server initiates communication with a client, such as mySQL, PostgreSQL, and others